Updated

 Lenovo has one of the world’s best supply chains as ranked by Gartner Group, backed by extensive and mature supply chain security programs that exceed industry norms and US Government standards.
 Now we are the first Tier 1 manufacturer to offer Intel® Transparent Supply Chain in partnership with Intel, offering you an unprecedented degree of supply chain transparency and assurance.

-What is the Intel Transparent Supply Chain?
+What is Intel Transparent Supply Chain

 Lenovo offers an unparalleled level of supply chain transparency and security with the Intel Transparent Supply Chain program